ali-501ef/FileFlowConvert/replit.md

 ## Overview

-FileFlow is a client-side file conversion web application that provides multiple file format conversion tools.
-The application offers HEIC to JPG conversion, JPG to PNG conversion, PDF merging, and MP4 to MP3 conversion.
-Built with a modern web stack, it features a React frontend with TypeScript, Express.js backend, and uses client-side processing libraries for file conversions to ensure user privacy and fast processing.
+FileFlow is a comprehensive client-side file conversion web application with a premium Apple/Notion-inspired design.
+The platform features a universal converter with live file previews, drag-and-drop functionality, and advanced options for all conversion tools.
+It includes multiple specialized tool sections: Image Tools (HEIC to JPG, JPG to PNG), PDF Tools (merge, split, compress, rotate, watermark, PDF to Word), and Media Tools (MP4 to MP3, video compression, audio conversion, video trimming, GIF creation, video merging).
+Built with vanilla JavaScript and modern web technologies, all conversions happen client-side for maximum privacy and speed.

 ## User Preferences